What does the move to Atlantic City mean for Artist Alley?

 If I am not coming for the whole weekend can I still get a table?

 No, tables are sold on a weekend basis, not per day.
-If you do not check in by the end of Artist Alley hours on Friday, then you forfeit your table without refund.
+If you do not check in by specified time on Friday, then you forfeit your table without refund.
 And it can be sold to someone on the waiting list.

 Should I sign up as a Solo Artist, Studio or a Group?